awaxman11/gh-milestones/README.md

 In order to use this template:

-1. Clone the repository via: `git clone git@github.com:CarlosPlusPlus/swoonatra.git`.
+1. Clone the repository via: `git clone git@github.com:CarlosPlusPlus/swoonatra.git`
-2.  `cd` into the repository and remove the .git folder: `rm -rf .git` folder.
+2.  `cd` into the repository and remove the .git folder: `rm -rf .git`
-3. Perform a `git init` in the folder and push up to a created repository on GitHub:
+3. Initialize folder as a Git repository and push up to a created repository on GitHub:
 	- `git init`
 	- `git commit -m "First commit."`
 	- `git remote add origin git@github.com:[**Username**]/[**Repository Name**].git`